 Design of Engineered Therapeutic Strains

 With the development of efficient DNA techniques for manipulating microbial genomes and increasing knowledge of the molecular basis of disease, it is possible to design bacteria specifically to treat human diseases.
 A new live biotherapeutics consisting of engineered microbes could tackle specific mechanisms of disease.
-Engineered bacterial strains can be designed to sense and respond to environmental signals within the body, including those in the gastrointestinal tumors tract or the microenvironment of solid.
-Creative Biolabs is a complete live biotherapeutic product (LBP) solutions provider, we deliver LBP services and products of unparalleled quality.
+Engineered bacterial strains can be designed to sense and respond to environmental signals within the body, including those in the gastrointestinal tumor tract or the microenvironment of solids.
+Creative Biolabs is a complete live biotherapeutic product (LBP) solutions provider, we deliver therapeutic strains engineering services of unparalleled quality.

 Synthetic Biology Approaches Improving Bacterial Therapies